Compare to Similar Products

 Our Analysis and Test Results

 Sitting at or near the front of the pack in all of our tests, the Smart Grinder Pro is an excellent choice for the most discerning coffee aficionados that don't mind spending a bit more to ensure their coffee receives the best expression possible in their cup.
 Really the only weak point of this machine is that it creates a little more fine coffee dust than other models when grinding at coarser sizes, but from pour-over to Turkish coffee, it's hard to beat.

 The Smart Pro was exceptional in all of our grind consistency tests, with coarse grinds being the one area where it showed some minor weaknesses.

-When we ground 21 grams of coffee at a pour-over-appropriate grind size and ran it through a series of sieves to analyze the distribution of grind sizes in the sample, the Smart Pro got a whopping 74% of the grinds into the ideal size range.
-Another 13% was just adjacent to the ideal size, and only the remaining 13% fell at the extremely small (fines) and large (boulders) end of the spectrum.
-This distribution is much tighter than the vast majority of consumer models that we've tested and sets you up with a great chance of getting a good extraction from your coffee brewing.
+When we ground 21 grams of coffee at a pour-over-appropriate grind size and ran it through a series of sieves to analyze the distribution of grind sizes in the sample, the Smart Pro got approximately 83% into the desired range.
+The distribution is much tighter than the vast majority of consumer models that we've tested and sets you up with a great chance of getting a good extraction from your coffee brewing.

-This is further evidenced by the fact that we saw only a 0.3-gram variation in the amount of coffee ground when prepping all of those pour-overs.
+This is further evidenced by the fact that we saw only a 1-gram variation in the amount of coffee ground when prepping all of those pour-overs.
 This may not seem that impressive, but even with some other high-end machines, we saw them grind out 23 grams of coffee when set to 21 grams and then spit out just 19 grams the next time around.

 The Smart Pro also produced very consistent and close-to-ideal extraction times when making espresso.
 Very few countertop grinders that can handle pour-over-sized grinds can function well in the very fine espresso range as well, but the Smart Pro is certainly one of them.